 Pursuant to Art.
 7 of the Voluntary Arbitration Act approved by Law no. 63/2011, of 14 December 2011 (the "Arbitration Act" or the "Act", see Annex I hereto), it is not incompatible with an arbitration agreement for a party to request from a State court, before or during the arbitral proceedings, an interim measure (providência cautelar) and for that court to grant such a measure.
-However, under the Arbitration Act (as was already acknowledged by some Portuguese authors prior to its entry into force) an arbitral tribunal may also grant any interim measure that it deems necessary in relation to the subject matter of the dispute, through which it orders a party, prior to the issuance of the award, to: (1) maintain or restore the status quo pending the settlement of the dispute; (2) take action that would prevent, or refrain from taking action that is likely to cause, harm or prejudice to the arbitral process itself; (3) provide a means of preserving assets out of which a subsequent award may be satisfied;
+However, under the Arbitration Act (as was already acknowledged by some Portuguese authors prior to its entry into force) an arbitral tribunal may also grant any interim measure that it deems necessary in relation to the subject matter of the dispute, through which it orders a party, prior to the issuance of the dispute; (2) take action that would prevent, or refrain from taking action that is likely to cause, harm or prejudice to the arbitral process itself; (3) provide a means of preserving assets out of which a subsequent award may be satisfied;